 Angie Harmon wears an impressive series of impressive catsuits, including the famous red catsuit, in Agent Cody Banks.

 Uma Thurman briefly wears a catsuit/motorcycle racer suit hybrid in Kill Bill Vol. 1.
 This is a direct adaptation of one worn by Bruce Lee in Enter the Dragon.

-Subverted in the Roger Moore thriller North Sea Hijack, where the eponymous character, upon discovering the wetsuit he will be using to infiltrate the hijacked North Sea oil platform to stop terrorists from blowing it up snarks, "A wet suit in vermilion.
+Subverted in the Roger Moore thriller North Sea Hijack (released as "Ffolkes" outside the U.K.), where the eponymous character, upon discovering the wetsuit he will be using to infiltrate the hijacked North Sea oil platform to stop terrorists from blowing it up snarks, "A wet suit in vermilion.
 Just what one needs at night."

 The likely Trope Maker is Irma Vep in the 1915-16 French serial Les Vampires.
 Musidora, the actress who played Irma had been a circus acrobat and the catsuit is probably derived from her leotard and tights.

 Ironically subverted in the Halle Berry Cat Woman film.
 Patience dons a leather catsuit as part of her Makeover Montage but she abandons it pretty soon and opts for something even more Stripperiffic - that does at least look like it offers more mobility.

 Lampshaded in Star Wars: Legacy of the Force: Invincible; Jaina Solo more-or-less complains about how the suit she stole from a GAG soldier is more suitable for someone trying to draw some attention to themselves: ...a full size too small, and snug in all the wrong places for a woman trying to avoid attention.